LeighMicetic/CIND820-Project/README.md

 ## Research Question

-Can the number of doctors an individual visits be predicted from questions related to sleeping habits, ratings of physical, dental and mental health, race and gender?
+1. Can the number of doctors an individual visits be predicted from questions related to sleeping habits, ratings of physical, dental and mental health, race and gender?
+2. Which prediction model is the best fit for predicting the number of doctors an individual visits:  Logistic Regression, Decision Tree or Random Forest?

 ### Dataset